code-shambles/conftable/README.md

 * give an overview of speakers (submitters) and their details
 * point out when speakers have submitted >1 proposals
 * recognize speakers that submit regularly across former and current events
+* provide insights about which topics are covered well and which are rare

 ## Goal features